wraithan/ioninja/src/posts/build-scripts-rust-1.md

 It turns out that if I'd read the whole page for build scripts instead of just the section that had directly what I wanted, I would have known that [`build-dependencies`](http://doc.crates.io/build-script.html#build-dependencies) was what I wanted.
 So adding it there totally worked and I was trucking along.

-I built out my `build.rs` to load in the filenames and write out tests like so:
+I built out my `build.rs` to load in the file names and write out tests like so:

 ``` rust
 // build.rs